New Northeast RIPM Grant Projects for 2012

-Diversified partnerships: building IPM programming within Latino communities (Edwin Rajotte, Pennsylvania State University).
+Diversified partnerships: building IPM programming within Latino communities (Edwin Rajotte, Penn State).
 Rajotte’s team will build partnerships and develop outreach, education, and training materials for Spanish-speaking audiences, reducing negative health effects due to pests and pesticide misuse.

-Toward implementation of a novel fungal biopesticide for IPM of bed bugs (Nina Jenkins, Pennsylvania State University).
+Toward implementation of a novel fungal biopesticide for IPM of bed bugs (Nina Jenkins, Penn State).
 Jenkins will assess the effectiveness and safety for home use of a biopesticide against bed bugs based on a naturally-occurring fungus.

 Northeast Bugwood node expansion to catalog images for use as reference tools by diagnosticians and extension personnel (Karen Snover-Clift, Cornell University).
 This project will develop Bugwood’s growing collection on plant pathogens in the Northeast, reaching out to scientists to develop and share the resource.

 Find detailed descriptions of these projects by searching our database, NortheastIPM.org/ppms.

 The Northeastern IPM Center promotes integrated pest management for reducing risks to human health and the environment.
 If republishing our news, please acknowledge the source ("From Northeast IPM Insights") along with a link to our website.